 Today marks another year under my belt.
 Like any year, forty-two presented its triumphs and challenges.
 I’m thrilled with the adventures I was able to have both solo and with the kids, though.
 For me, that’s the big picture as I look back at the year.

 And to that end, this year marks the beginning of a transition for the crew here at Val in Real Life.
 Fred and George are growing.
 Their educational and social needs are changing.
 That locks them more into staying local to attend classes at their homeschool groups.
 Which means less opportunities for them to travel.
 But they’re thriving so it’s all good.
-I knew this would come; they are moving targets after all.
+I knew this would come; children are moving targets after all.

 For my part, I simply hope I’ve laid the groundwork for their curiosity about the world so as they set out on their own, they do it with open eyes and open minds.
 We’ll still be traveling and road schooling as much as we can together but, as you can imagine, their new paradigm means my travel is shifting, too.